At Cornerstone Christian Counseling, we care about moms and any perinatal mood disorders that might come with pregnancy.

 This is just my story.
 None of us are the same, but we can hold space for one another.
 Through all life’s uncertainties, I do know that God is faithful and brings redemption out of all our circumstances; beauty from ashes.

-I am so encouraged that some hospitals and doctor’s offices are now incorporating follow-up screenings and check-ins to discuss postpartum symptoms.
+I am so encouraged that some hospitals and doctor’s offices are now incorporating follow-up screenings and check-ins to discuss postpartum symptoms and perinatal mood disorders.
 Please, know that it is the heart of Cornerstone and those of us that have begun the steps of learning more about perinatal mood disorders to better support those going through difficulties around getting pregnant, mourning of miscarriage, regrets or mourning of abortion, and pregnancies resulting in postpartum symptoms.

 If you or someone you know is pregnant or recently pregnant, here are some points about postpartum that could be helpful to know: